Matduro/portfolio-site/README.md

 1. Double underscore "__" in classes to represent sub-classes
 2. Double dash "--" in classes to represent a modifier class

+Notes:
-Note: *CSS Native variables can be changed within a media query*
+*CSS Native variables can be changed within a media query*

+*Generally you could make your reponsive design based on 300px+, 600px+, and 900px+ instead of focusing on specific devices.
+That may change if you have a specific target audience.*